zitadel/zitadel/docs/docs/guides/integrate/service-users/private-key-jwt.md

 print(f"Generated JWT: {encoded_jwt}")
 ```

-### 4. With this JWT, request an OAuth token from ZITADEL
+### 4. Request an OAuth token with the generated JWT

 With the encoded JWT from the prior step, you will need to craft a POST request to ZITADEL's token endpoint: